CommitteeOfZero/committeeofzero.github.io/_posts/2016-11-21-chaoshead-noah-looking-for-translators.markdown

 ---
-title: "CHAOS;HEAD Noah: Looking for Translators"
+title: "[OLD] CHAOS;HEAD NOAH: Looking for Translators"
 layout: post
 date: 2016-11-21 01:18:38 +0100
 excerpt: <p>Japanese → English translators from across the world, now is the time to come to arms.</p>
 hidden: true
 ---

 **Update, since this was causing some confusion:** We've long since scrapped the plan to reuse TLWiki's translation.
-When Noah happens, it'll be an all-new TL.
+When NOAH happens, it'll be an all-new TL.

+**Update 2:** Very obviously, this translation project is complete.
+You may find it [here]({{ "/projects/chn-patch.html" | relative_url }}).
+We're not looking for translators for the LCCs as the translations are mostly done, nor are we considering doing so for a potential OCCULTIC;NINE project, as our team already has the firepower it would require.

 ---

 Japanese → English translators from across the world, now is the time to come to arms.

-Do you think you have what it takes to take on the raw, pure, unsoiled text of CHAOS;HEAD Noah?
+Do you think you have what it takes to take on the raw, pure, unsoiled text of CHAOS;HEAD NOAH?

 Do your writing skills and knowledge of the languages of Japanese and English alike have the power to preserve the value of that text as you guide it across the language barrier?